lgeurts/dwm-dotfiles/README.md

 #### Credits:

 HUGE THANKS to my colleagues at Flouze.
 I can't even count the number of times they have helped me when I was lost.

+#### License information:

+This configuration is licensed under the MIT License, so you are free to use and modify it for personal or commercial purposes.
+However, please note that I do not provide any warranty or support for this configuration, so use at your own risk.